Francesco Calavalle - ESR 13, July 2018 - June 2021

 At GRA SEMI, Spain (December 2018/January 2019) for training in the growth and integration of materials in industrial environments,

-At Chalmers, Sweden (September-October 2019) for training in low temperature electrical measurements,
+At Chalmers, Sweden (September-October 2019 and remotely in Spring 2021) for training in low temperature electrical measurements,

 Advanced hybrid organic spintronic devices with small spin-orbit coupling